Last Updated on: January 21, 2023

 Ever since it has been hosting the Athens and Epidaurus Festival as well as other theatrical plays and concerts.

-Even if there isn’t an event or festival to attend while visiting Athens, it is still worth visiting the majestic Odeon of Herodes Atticus.
+Even if there isn’t an event or festival to attend while visiting Athens, the majestic Odeon of Herodes Atticus is still worth visiting.

 There are plenty of hotels located near the Odeon of Herodes Atticus that are popular among tourists.

 Coco-mat Athens BC is a great option if you value beautiful design and charming spaces.
-Divani Palace Acropolis is ideal for those that want to enjoy a view of the Acropolis from the rooftop terrace.
+Divani Palace Acropolis is ideal for those who want to view the Acropolis from the rooftop terrace.

 Last but not least, The Athens Gate Hotel is perfect if you’re looking for a privileged location right next to the Odeon of Herodes Atticus.

-The Temple of Olympian Zeus, or as it is widely known, the Columns of the Olympian Zeus, is situated in the center of Athens.
+The Temple of Olympian Zeus, or widely known as the Columns of the Olympian Zeus, is situated in the center of Athens.

 A historic site whose construction began in the 6th century BC and was completed around 638 years later, around the 2nd century AD, the Temple of Olympian Zeus is considered one of the most significant tourist places in the Greek capital.

-The initial structure consisted of 104 colossal columns, but after an invasion in 267 AD, the temple was destroyed and nowadays has only 16 columns left.
+The initial structure consisted of 104 colossal columns, but after an invasion in 267 AD, the temple was destroyed, and nowadays, it only has 16 columns left.

 Located in the heart of the city center and close to the most popular attractions of Athens, the Temple of Olympian Zeus is surrounded by numerous hotels.